Follow-the-Perturbed-Leader for Adversarial Markov Decision Processes with Bandit Feedback: FTPL for Infinite-Horizon AMDPs

 \section{FTPL for Infinite-Horizon AMDPs}

 At last, we discuss how FTPL can be used to derive the first no-regret algorithm for infinite-horizon communicating AMDPs with bandit feedback and (known) stochastic transition.
 Note that learning infinite-horizon AMDPs is much more difficult due to the lack of resets (in a sense, this is like a finite-horizon problem but with only one long episode with $T$ steps).
-Another way to see the difficulty is that the benchmark in the regret definition \Cref{eq:regret_def_infinite_horizon} is ``counterfactual'', that is, evaluated on states generated by following $\pi^\ast$ counterfactually.
+Another way to see the difficulty is that the benchmark in the regret definition \Cref{eq:regret_def_infinite_horizon} is evaluated on states generated by following $\pi^\ast$ repeatedly for $T$ rounds, without any resets.
 From a technical viewpoint, this requires the algorithm to also make sure that, when following a policy $\pi$, its suffered loss is indeed close to the total loss if $\pi$ has been followed since the very beginning, which is unnatural without ergodic assumptions.

 \citet{chandrasekaran2021online} resolve this issue by the combination of two ideas.
 First, under the mild \Cref{assump:staying state}, they show that whenever the agent wants to switch the current policy to another policy $\pi$, there exists a procedure to make sure that after $\O(D^2)$ steps of a transition phase, the agent's state distribution is exactly the same as that induced by following $\pi$ from the very beginning.
 That is, after this switching procedure, the agent can ``pretend'' that she has followed $\pi$ all the time.
 Second, since this procedure requires a cost of $\O(D^2)$ steps (where the loss of the agent can be arbitrarily bad and only trivially bounded by $\O(D^2)$), the algorithm needs to switch its policy infrequently.